Horticulture only has 663 graduates each year, which is lower than average. Graduates typically earn about $33,908 per year in their early career.

 It's hard to find a better school than Texas Tech University if you wish to study Horticulture.
 Texas Tech University horticulture students earn 9.1% more than the standard horticulture graduate.
 This school is one of the largest schools in Texas.

-If you're considering online degree options you should consider other interdisciplinary studies, the most well liked online program at this school.
 Because of the school's fantastic four-year graduation rate of 35.0%, college students usually accumulate less debt compared to what they would at other institutions.
+With 84.8% of the professors working full time, students are certain to get lots of interaction with educators.
 Check out some school videos to learn more about what being on campus is like.

 Pennsylvania State University - Main Campus is a good choice for students pursuing a Horticulture degree.
 Pennsylvania State University - Main Campus horticulture majors receive 6.8% more than the standard horticulture graduate.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.